kubernetes/community/events/events-team/content/meet-and-greet.md

 ### 1 Week Before: Solicit Attendees and Send Reminders

 By this time, CNCF events should have given you a room number and day.
-Send out a reminder to all of the chairs and techleads, and give them the updated information including the location and time.
+Send out a reminder to all of the chairs and techleads as well as anyone who signed up, and give them the updated information including the location and time.
 Update the Summit website with the full information.

 Working with Comms, advertise the Meet & Greet to Kubecon attendees and community members.
 This should include advertising it on community channels, including social media, #contributor-summit, #kubernetes-contributors, and kubernetes-dev ML, and LWKD.
 You should also make sure that it gets into at least one of Kubecon's official messages to attendees; ask CNCF about this.